105th Armored Division (North Korea)

-The 105th Guards Seoul Ryu Kyong-Su Armored Division is a military formation of the Korean People's Army.
+The 105th Guards Seoul Ryu Kyong-Su Armored Division is an elite armored military formation of the Korean People's Army.
 It was North Korea's first armored unit and took part with T-34-85 tanks in the Korean War.

 Formation and structure

-The division was established in October 1948 as the "105th Armored Battalion" and given its unit colors by Kim Il-sung a month later.
+The division was established in October 1948 as the 105th Armored Battalion and given its unit colors by Kim Il Sung a month later.
 It increased to regimental strength in May 1949.
-By June 1950, the "105th Armored Regiment" had become the "105th Armored Brigade" with a strength of 6,000 men and 120 T-34 tanks.
+By June 1950, the 105th Armored Regiment had become the 105th Armored Brigade with a strength of 6,000 men and 120 T-34 tanks.
 Its equipment – tanks, weapons and vehicles – was Soviet-made.

 The brigade had three tank regiments – the 107th, 109th, and 203rd – and a mechanized infantry regiment, the 206th.
-The "83d Motorized Regiment" was also part of the division during the Korean War.
+The 83d Motorized Regiment was also part of the division during the Korean War.
 Each tank regiment had three medium tank battalions, each having 13 tanks.
 Each tank battalion had three tank companies with four tanks to a company.
 Tank crews consisted of five men.
 Battalion, regimental, and divisional commanders each had a personal tank.
 The mechanized infantry regiment had a strength of about 2,500 men.
-The SU-76 tanks were equipped and tank crews of four men.
+The SU-76 self-propelled guns were equipped and tank crews of four men.

-Under the command of Major General Ryu Kyong-Su, the 105th Armored Brigade reached Seoul on 28 June.
-It was then raised to division status and renamed the "105th Guards Seoul Ryu Kyong-Su Armored Division" before crossing the Han River to continue the attack southward.